I-2-0-72.Assigning and Processing Requests for Hearing Filed by Claimants Who Do Not Reside in the United States

 If neither the foreign claimant nor appointed representative, if any, requests to appear at a hearing in the United States, OCALJ will designate an HO that can handle the claim most expeditiously.

-If the foreign claimant does not wish to appear at a hearing in the United States, but a United States resident, who is either a party to the hearing or the claimant's representative, does wish to appear, OCALJ will designate the HO that services the residence of the claimant who is a United States resident, or the business office of a claimant's representative.
+If the foreign claimant does not wish to appear at a hearing in the United States, but a United States resident, who is either a party to the hearing or the claimant's representative, does wish to appear, OCALJ will designate the HO that services the residence of the party who is a United States resident, or the business office of the claimant's representative.

 2. Sending an Acknowledgement Letter

 Foreign claimants will receive two acknowledgement letters.
 First, when an HO is designated, OCALJ will send an acknowledgement letter to the foreign claimant identifying the HO processing the claim and providing contact information for the HO.
 Next, the HO receiving the claim will then receipt the claim and follow existing procedures in HALLEX I-2-0-20 to acknowledge receipt of the request for hearing.

 3. Claimant Requests Appearance at Different HO

 If a foreign claimant responds to the acknowledgement letter and requests to appear at a hearing at a different HO, the designated HO considers the request in light of the criteria in HALLEX I-2-0-70 D.

 Sections 201(j) and 1631(h) of the Social Security Act authorize the expenditure of funds to pay travel expenses to claimants for travel within the United States to attend proceedings before ALJs.
-Based on the implementing regulations (20 CFR 404.999c(d) and 416.1498(d)), SSA will reimburse a claimant only if the distance from his or her residence to the hearing site exceeds 75 miles.
-For foreign claimants, SSA considers the port of entry closest to the designated HO to be his or her residence for the purpose of computing the 75 miles.
+Based on the implementing regulations (20 CFR 404.999c(d) and 416.1498(d)), SSA will reimburse a claimant only if the distance from their residence to the hearing site exceeds 75 miles.
+For foreign claimants, SSA considers the port of entry closest to the designated HO to be their residence for the purpose of computing the 75 miles.

 The following rules apply to foreign claimants: